-where $\log_{10}Z=12+\log(\rm{O/H})$, \dlOH\ is defined as the metallicity gradient and $Z_0$ is the central metallicity.
+where $\log_{10}Z=12+\log(\rm{O/H})$, and \dlOH\ is defined as the metallicity gradient and $Z_0$ is the central metallicity.
 For both Methods, we fit the radial profiles with \texttt{emcee}, assuming flat priors for both \dlOH\ and $Z_0$.
 The chains are initialised with the best-fitting solutions obtained from \texttt{mpfit} and then evolved with 64 walkers for 2000 steps, discarding the first 500 steps as burn-in.

-The left panels of each galaxy in Fig.~\ref{fig:gradient_fit} plot the resulting best-fit metallicities profiles from Methods I and II.
+The left panels in Fig.~\ref{fig:gradient_fit} plot the resulting best-fit metallicities profiles from Methods I and II for CRISTAL-01a to 04a.
+We show the profiles of the full sample in Appendix~\ref{app:remaining_profiles}.
 The values are summarised in Table~\ref{tab:gradients}.
 The typical value of measurement uncertainties is on average $\sim$\,$0.06\,$\dexkpc.
 We find that in general \dlOH\ and $Z_0$ obtained from Method II for individual diagnostics agree well with those from Method I, except in some cases where N2 (from Method II) prefers a flatter gradient.
 The gradients inferred from Method I and II, in terms of median for the latter, agree within 1$\sigma$ as shown in Fig.~\ref{fig:medianvsall}.
-We discuss further the difference between the two Methods in Appendix~\ref{app:method_II}.
+We discuss further the difference between the two methods in Appendix~\ref{app:method_II}.
 Henceforth, we adopt the values from Method I as our fiducial values.

 The mean metallicities of our radial profiles agree within 0.3\,dex with \citet{Faisst2025}, which uses \citet{Sanders2024} calibrations.
 When comparing our metallicity gradients with those inferred by \citet{Fujimoto2025}, who used the R3 and O32 diagnostics based on the same calibrations from \citet{Sanders2025}, we find good agreement if we restrict our analysis to the same two diagnostics.
-Minor differences between our results can be attributed to the choice of apertures in multiple-component systems, e.g. CRISTAL-01a.
+Minor differences between our results can be attributed to the choice of apertures in multiple-component systems, such as CRISTAL-01a.
 The choices are made because of the different science goals: our study focuses on the component whose kinematics can be reliably classified and studied, whereas \citet{Fujimoto2025} emphasise the full system.